 Hydrocodone and other opioids produce effects including euphoria, slowed breathing, and reduced heart rate, blood pressure, and body temperature.
 When a person uses hydrocodone regularly and frequently, the body becomes physically and psychologically dependent on the drug and requires a certain dose to function “normally” without experiencing withdrawal symptoms.
 Hydrocodone withdrawal is the body’s way of trying to rebalance and heal itself after having been dependent on the drug.

 Hydrocodone withdrawal symptoms can be safely and effectively treated using methadone and buprenorphine — both of which bind to the same opioid receptors in the brain as hydrocodone without producing euphoria and other effects.
 These medications can often reduce or eliminate opioid withdrawal symptoms in those recovering from hydrocodone addiction.

 Other hydrocodone withdrawal remedies are nutrition therapy, hydration, hot baths, and psychological therapies like cognitive-behavioral therapy and 12-step support groups.
 Eating healthy foods and drinking plenty of water can help restore nutritional balance, while hot baths may help relieve headaches, bone pain, and muscle aches.
 Psychological therapies like CBT can help individuals cope with and overcome psychological drug cravings and triggers to stay sober long term.

 Call our 24/7 hotline to speak with an addiction representative about treatment centers that can help you or a loved one overcome hydrocodone addiction.
-Addiction to Sobriety will perform an insurance verification check and help you get started on a safe journey to sobriety.
+Addiction to Sobriety will perform an insurance verification check at no-cost and help you get started on a safe journey to sobriety.